Legacy Projects

 Hosted by Project Tomorrow and BrainPOP in collaboration with ISTE

 Speak Up International (SUI) was an easy way for international schools to learn what their students and staff are looking for when it comes to technology and learning.
-SUI is a part of the long-running Speak Up Research Initiative that offers this free service to schools across the U.S., and, increasingly, the globe.
-Participation in SUI is open to all international schools where instruction is primarily in English.
+SUI is a part of the long-running Speak Up Research Project

 Speak Up International was a collaboration between BrainPOP, Project Tomorrow, and ISTE.
 Since 2003, Project Tomorrow has gathered the views of more than 5 million students, educators and parents via Speak Up.
 The Speak Up database represents the largest collection of feedback from these key stakeholders.